 Before beginning neurofeedback, we need to get an overview of how our client’s brain is functioning.
 We need to assess the exact areas in the brain that are not allowing our client a restful night’s sleep, to determine the most effective training protocols for them.
 At BiofeedbackWORKS, we use the Quantitative Electroencephalography (qEEG) to assess the most outstanding abnormalities of brainwave activity.
 We then develop protocols specifically targeted to bring the brain back into balance and bring restful sleep back into our client’s life.

 Neurofeedback trains the brain by providing positive rewards when the brain produces the kind of electrical activity needed to facilitate restful sleep.
 When the brain changes because of a response to feedback, growth through self-awareness facilitates changes in brainwave patterns without the aid of medication (Demos, 2005).
 Over time (20 – 60 sessions, depending upon the client’s age and severity of the problem) clients report being able to fall asleep more quickly and sleep through the night.
 Even when poor sleep is not the impetus for someone seeking neurofeedback, often the first changes people report relate to the improved quality of their sleep.

 Something that makes us stand out from other neurofeedback treatment providers is our inclusion of General Biofeedback in the client’s treatment plan.
 In addition to training the brain, we train the physiology of the body.
 Sensors are used to measure heart rate variability, skin perspiration and body temperature.
 This information is given back to the client instantaneously via auditory or visual cues.
-The feedback helps a person learn to control and change his/her own bodily processes.
-This intervention trains people to improve their health by using their own body signals to self-regulate, which helps them feel more relaxed and improve sleep.
+The feedback helps a person learn to control and change their own bodily processes.
+This intervention trains people to improve their health by using their own body signals to self-regulate, which helps them feel more relaxed and improves sleep.

 Demos, J. N. (2005).
 Getting Started with Neurofeedback.
 W.W.
 Norton & Company.